nqrduck/Tutorials/2_LimeNQR.md

 1. Load the FID pulse sequence in the `Pulse Programmer`.
 You can use the same sequence as in the [NQRduck Simulator Tutorial](1_Simulator.md).
 Make sure to add an TR event to the sequence.
 The last event in your pulse sequence will always be interpreted as the TR time.
 If you don't add a TR event, the duty cycle of the TX pulse might be too high and you could damage things.

 2. We use a pre-amplifier to amplify the signal of the LimeNQR spectrometer.
 Connect the TX port of the LimeNQR spectrometer to the Pre Amplifier.
 Connect the Pre Amplifier to the 12V Power Supply.
 Make sure the Pre Amplifier is cooled because it will burn out otherwise.
 The RX port of the LimeNQR spectrometer can stay unconnected.
+Connect the Dummy Load to the Probe Port of the transcoupler.

 3. Connect the gate of the LimeNQR to the oscilloscope on Channel 1.
 Trigger on a rising flank on Channel 1.
 Use a timescale that makes sense for your pulse sequence.

-4. Observe the pulse on Channel 2 of the oscilloscope, by connecting it to the Directional Coupler (FWD).
-Use AC coupling.

-5. Go to the spectrometer `Settings` and set the `TX gain` to `10`.
+4. Go to the spectrometer `Settings` and set the `TX gain` to `10`.

+5. Turn on the RFPA - you should hear the cooling fan of the RFPA spinning.

+6. Plug in the LimeNQR spectrometer you should hear the LimeNQR fan spinning.

-6. Set the `Target Frequency` to 83.56 MHz and the number of `Averages` to 100.
+7. Set the `Target Frequency` to 83.56 MHz and the number of `Averages` to 100.
 Click `Start Measurement`.
 You should see the pulse on the oscilloscope.
 The blue trace is the Gate Signal and the yellow trace is the TX pulse.

+8. Observe the pulse on Channel 2 of the oscilloscope, by connecting it to the Directional Coupler (FWD).
+Use AC coupling.

 ### NQR Measurement
 We will now perform a NQR measurement on a sample.
 We will use the BiPh3 sample for this tutorial.